Berucha/HackerRank/README.md

 sockMerchant has the following parameter(s):

 n: the number of socks in the pile

 ar: the colors of each sock

 #Input Format

-The first line contains an integer , the number of socks represented in .
+The first line contains an integer n, the number of socks represented in ar.

 The second line contains  space-separated integers describing the colors ar[i] of the socks in the pile.

 #Constraints

-1 less than or equal to n which is less than or equal to 100 1 is less than or equal to ar[1] which is less than or equal to 100 where 0 is less than or equal to i which is less than n
+1 less than or equal to n which is less than or equal to 100

+1 is less than or equal to ar[1] which is less than or equal to 100 where 0 is less than or equal to i which is less than n

 #Output Format